Luos-io/Documentation/docs/tools/monitoring.md

 :::

 :::info
-Do you need more information on how to debug your application using a sniffer?
+Do you need more information on how to monitor your application using a inspector?
 Contact us at <a href="mailto:hello@luos.io">hello@luos.io</a>.
 :::